Motivation for Productivity

 Yep, you guessed it – your long-term future is our most powerful context if you want to motivate yourself here and now.

 If you focus on your past you can get stuck in your glory days.
 Or worse, spend time feeling guilty or regretting past mistakes and lost opportunities.
-That’s not good for your moral, motivation or productivity.
+That’s not good for your morale, motivation or productivity.

 If you focus on the present, you might stay calm, you might make smart decisions and this is not necessarily a powerful place to inspire yourself to get more done.
 (More on being in the present in Step 3 below)